bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 	* Be able to get this from a StreamsMesosResource object
 * Initial version of --deploy (done)
   * Will come back to this after getting stuff to work
-* Command executor
-  * Run streamtool version - done
-  * Run the controller - working on it...
-* Config file processing
-  * cpu/memory for controllers
-  * test
-* Create command line status
-  * streams-on-mesos status --zkconnect <zookeeper> -d <domain>
-    * Check how symphony passes --status to the ResourceManagerServer (not documented)
 * Validate Stop
   * Prevent shutdown (unless --force) if we have resources being used